-When are my tuition fees due?
+When are my tuition and fees due?

-Tuition and mandatory fees are due the first day of class in each term.
-Students beginning their studies in September will see their statement of account in their Online Services for students in early August.
+Tuition and fees are due the first day of class in each term.
+Students beginning their studies in September will see their statement of account in their Online Services in early August.
 Please visit our website for payment options.
 Should you have any questions, please contact email@example.com.
 If you are paying with student loans, please see the student loan questions below.

-How much will it cost?
+How much will university cost?

 What is a Registered Education Savings Plan (RESP)?